-You can now have Vauxhall's smallest model in battery-powered form.
+You can choose to have Vauxhall's smallest model in battery-powered form.
 Jonathan Crouch takes a look at the Corsa-e.

 To suit the current zeitgeist, there's a version of Vauxhall's fifth generation Corsa supermini - this car, the Corsa-e - that's fully battery-powered.
 But would you want to pay the significant premium necessary to get it?
 Time to check out this little battery-powered hatch.